k0decraft/weatherTime/README.md

+#Weather App

-# In class I made a weather app, it uses the command line to find the curent weather in your city.
+In class I made a weather app, it uses the command line to find the curent weather in your city.

-# Needs zip code or city and state.
+Needs zip code or city and state.

-# Check it out.
+Check it out.